Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 When things go wrong, you’ll be the crazy one.
 He’ll rewrite history.
 He’ll paint himself as the guy who “tried everything” while you were just “too emotional.”

-Accountability is sexy.
+Accountability is attractive.
 Blame-shifting isn’t.

 Also read: 9 Secret Moves Romantic Wives Use to Haunt Their Husband’s Mind (In a Good Way)